Vancouver Institute for the Americas: Creation

-In 1998, "la profesora universitaria Dra.
-Paz" the university professor Dr. Paz Buttedahl, at the University of British Columbia (UBC), launched an academic organization dedicated to the vocational and professional development of educators across the Americas.
-Dra.
-Paz aim was centered in Education for Sustainable Development, giving the vision for the creation of VIA Vancouver Institute for the Americas, the main office was initially located at UBC Faculty of Education, University of British Columbia main campus, in Point Grey, Vancouver; while collaborating with the Vancouver Institute, Global Reporting Centre, that has brought the University of British Columbia and Vancouver community together through free public lectures since 1916.
+In 1998, the University of British Columbia (UBC) professor Paz Buttedahl launched an academic organization dedicated to the vocational and professional development of educators across the Americas.
+Paz's aim was centered in Education for Sustainable Development, giving the vision for the creation of VIA Vancouver Institute for the Americas.
+The main office was initially located at the Faculty of Education on the University of British Columbia's main campus in Point Grey, Vancouver; while collaborating with the Vancouver Institute, Global Reporting Centre, that has brought the University of British Columbia and Vancouver community together through free public lectures since 1916.

 The founding team was composed of faculty members and research students, until VIA's provincial incorporation and business licensing, then Paz Buttedahl selected a corporate team of field experts led by: